graphgeeks-lab/baml-for-graph-101/README.md

 ## Data

-The data consists of publicly available news articles about M&A activity in the mining industry, from popular websites like [mining.com](https://www.mining.com/), [australianmining.com](https://www.australianmining.com.au/) and [northernminer.com](https://www.northernminer.com/).
+The dataset consists of publicly available news articles about M&A activity in the mining industry, from popular websites like [mining.com](https://www.mining.com/), [australianmining.com](https://www.australianmining.com.au/) and [northernminer.com](https://www.northernminer.com/).
 The data is semi-structured and in JSON format, with metadata about each article, as well as the article's content.